ItzRick/WritingDashboard/WritingDashboard/README.md

 ## Code not to be checked
 Firstly, everything inside ./public does not need to be checked, since this folder only contains a favicon, general information about the website, such as the title and the description of the website.
 Furthermore, this folder contains the pdf.worker.js and pdf.worker.js.map files, which have not been created by the team during this project.
 The manifest.json file inside this folder has also been automatically generated.

 Inside the .src folder there are also some files, which do not need to be checked as these have been automatically generated and only very slightly changed.
-This holds for the ./src/App.test.js, ./src/reportWebVitals.js, /src/setupProxy and ./src/setupTests.js files.
+This holds for the following files:
+* ./src/App.test.js,
+* ./src/reportWebVitals.js,
+* /src/setupProxy, and
+* ./src/setupTests.js

 All files inside the ./src/css folder have been newly created, but do not need to be checked, as these files are not part of the code.
-So this holds for the ./src/css/App.css, ./src/css/Document.css, ./src/css/index.css, ./src/css/Navigation.css, ./src/css/Progress.css, ./src/css/roledialog.css, ./src/css/Signup.css and ./src/css/styles.css files.
+So this holds for the following files:
+* ./src/css/App.css,
+* ./src/css/Document.css,
+* ./src/css/index.css,
+* ./src/css/Navigation.css,
+* ./src/css/Progress.css,
+* ./src/css/roledialog.css,
+* ./src/css/Signup.css, and
+* ./src/css/styles.css
 ## Code to be checked
 The other files inside the ./src folder are changed in such a manner that they need to be checked.
 These are either files which are automatically generated/ taken from other sources with significant changes or have been created by the team of WritingDashboard.